An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Introduction

 Elbassuoni proposed two algorithms \cite{11}, named $RwD$ and $RwP$ respectively, which are designed specifically for enumerating connected induced subgraphs of size $k$ using the supergraph method with reverse search \cite{13}.
 The algorithms start by creating a connected induced subgraph with $k$ vertices and subsequently attempt to traverse every neighboring node in the supergraph where each solution corresponds to exactly one node of it by substituting a vertex in the current subgraph with a neighbor vertex.
-The $RwD$ algorithm has a delay of $\mathcal{O}(k\cdot min(n-k,k\Delta)(k(\Delta+\log{n}))$ and requires exponential space $\mathcal{O}(n+m+k|S|)$ for storing, where $|S|$ is the number of nodes in super graph $S$, $n$ is the number of vertices and $m$ is the number of edges.
-The $RwP$ algorithm requires only linear space $\mathcal{O}(n+m)$ but with a larger delay of $\mathcal{O}((k\cdot min(n-k,k\Delta))^{2}(k(\Delta+\log{n}))$.
+The $RwD$ algorithm has a delay of $O(k\,\mathrm{min}(n-k,k\Delta)(k(\Delta+\log{n}))$ and requires exponential space $O(n+m+k|S|)$ for storing, where $|S|$ is the number of nodes in super graph $S$, $n$ is the number of vertices and $m$ is the number of edges.
+The $RwP$ algorithm requires only linear space $O(n+m)$ but with a larger delay of $O((k\,\mathrm{min}(n-k,k\Delta))^{2}(k(\Delta+\log{n}))$.

+Another algorithm based on reverse search was proposed in \cite{2}.
+According to the algorithm, the vertex $s$ in a set of vertices with the smallest label is termed an anchor vertex.
+The utmost vertex is the one with the longest shortest path to the anchor vertex, denoted as $u$.
+The algorithm's objective is to expand subgraphs by incorporating each valid neighbor vertex $v$ that either has a distance farther from $s$ relative to the distance between $s$ and $u$ or has a lexicographically greater value than $u$, in cases where $v$ and $u$ share the same distance to $s$.

 A more recent work was proposed in \cite{12}.
 The authors introduced a new neighborhood definition that two nodes ($X$ and $Y$) in the supergraph $\mathcal{G}$ are considered neighbors only if they share exactly $k-1$ vertices and the induced subgraph of their intersection ($X \cap Y$) is also connected.
 Three algorithms were proposed based on the new neighborhood.
-Two of the three algorithms slightly improve upon the current best delay bound $\mathcal{O}(k^2\Delta)$\cite{10} in the case $k>\frac{n\log{\Delta}-\log{n}-\Delta+\sqrt{n\log{n}\log{\Delta}}}{\log{\Delta}}$ and $k>\frac{n^2}{n+\Delta}$ respectively at the expense of exponential space.
+Two of the three algorithms slightly improve upon the current best delay bound $O(k^2\Delta)$\cite{10} in the case $k>\frac{n\log{\Delta}-\log{n}-\Delta+\sqrt{n\log{n}\log{\Delta}}}{\log{\Delta}}$ and $k>\frac{n^2}{n+\Delta}$ respectively at the expense of exponential space.
+It should be noted that the algorithms of \cite{11,12} preprocess the graph via a depth-first search (DFS) traversal for vertex ordering, which takes $O(|V|+|E|)$ time, while the algorithms of \cite{1,10} do not require such DFS ordering.